island-is/island.is/apps/services/license-api/README.md

 ## Overview

-A RESTful API for updating digital licenses, accessible to authenticated external parties.
+A RESTful API for updating digital licenses, available to authenticated external users.

 ## Guards

-- **LicenseTypeScopeGuard**: Ensures the access token contains the necessary scopes for actions on a specific `LicenseId`.
+- **LicenseTypeScopeGuard**: Confirms the access token contains required scopes for actions on a specific `LicenseId`.

 ## Quickstart

-Ensure Docker is running.
-For first-time setup:
+Ensure Docker is active.
+For initial setup:

 ```bash
 yarn dev-init license-api
 ```

-To start the application:
+To launch the application:

 ```bash
 yarn dev license-api
 ```

-Access the API documentation at [http://localhost:4248/swagger/](http://localhost:4248/swagger/).
+Access API documentation at [http://localhost:4248/swagger/](http://localhost:4248/swagger/).

 ## Environments

-- Development: N/A
+- Development: Not Available
-- Staging: N/A
+- Staging: Not Available
-- Production: N/A
+- Production: Not Available

 ## Code Owners and Maintainers